AppThreat/cpggen/README.md

 cpggen -i <src directory> -o <CPG directory or file name>
 ```

-You can even pass a git or a package url as source
+You can even pass a git or a package url or CVE id as source

 ```
 cpggen -i https://github.com/HooliCorp/vulnerable-aws-koa-app -o /tmp/cpg